"In conjunction with a set of gloves, a heavy bag is the single most important

 - The bag absolutely must hang from the ceiling.
 If it just stands in place like the "Wave Master" or that stupid thing that looks like a torso, you don't get to build your footwork, and you end up reinforcing a FAKE idea of what fight movement actually feels like.
 Then, when you actually need to move around in a fight, you're tired because your legs have no idea how to move yourself around.

 - The bag must hang to a few inches above the ground.
-Many traditional heavy bags only hang to the waste... but that doesn't help you build your LOW KICKS.
+Many traditional boxing heavy bags only hang to the waste... but that doesn't help you build your LOW KICKS.
 It takes months of shin conditioning to be able to throw that strike with reckless abandon, heavy bags give you that ability.
-After years of clubbing on the bottom of a heavy bag, your shins become gristled and hardened weapons of individual destruction.
+After years of clubbing on the bottom of a heavy bag, your shins become hardened weapons of absolute destruction.
 That's what you want.

 - Your bag should be shipped STUFFED already.
 People get confused when they see a great deal on a heavy bag, and they get a shriveled empty sack in the mail.
 A flaccid heavy bag is depressing.
 Yes, you can stuff a bag with shredded clothes from a thrift store, but you'll probably never get around to it, and just end up with your shriveled sack sitting in a corner collecting dust.
 That's no way to build your skills.